 Another great appetizer to go with your hamburgers or sandwiches is onion rings.
 Onion rings are sliced onions coated with a batter and fried.
 They can be found at nearly any restaurant or frozen in grocery stores.
-Of course these are way better than any frozen ones you will find.
+Of course, these are way better than any frozen ones you will find.
 Some recipes use beer batter and things like that but I just prefer a crispy coat of breadcrumbs.
 A great idea to get a solid crispy texture is to use panko bread crumbs.
-Unfortunately I didn’t have any on hand but I wish I did!
+Unfortunately, I didn’t have any on hand but I wish I did!
 These onion rings are very easy to make and you will be enjoying them in no time at all.
 Enjoy.

-1 large onion (cut into ¼” thick slices)
+- 1 large onion (cut into ¼” thick slices)

-1 ¼ cups all purpose flour
+- 1 ¼ cups all-purpose flour

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1 teaspoon salt
+- 1 teaspoon salt

-1 cup milk
+- 1 cup milk

-¾ cup dry breadcrumbs
+- ¾ cup dry breadcrumbs

-seasoning salt (to taste)
+- seasoning salt (to taste)

-Oil (for frying)
+- Oil (for frying)

-Step 1: Heat oil in a deep fryer to 365 degrees.
+- Heat oil in a deep fryer to 365 degrees.
 Separate onion slices into rings.
 In a large bowl stir together flour, baking powder, and salt.

 - Place the coated onion rings on a wire rack until the batter stops dripping.
 You can place a sheet of aluminum foil under the wire rack to catch the drips.
 Pour the breadcrumbs into a shallow bowl or plate.

-Step 3: Deep fry onion rings in batches for 2-3 minutes or until golden brown.
+- Deep fry onion rings in batches for 2-3 minutes or until golden brown.
 Drain on paper towels.
 Season with seasoning salt.